MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/office-online-server-overview.md

 ## About Office Online Server
 <a name="about"> </a>

- is an server product that provides browser-based file viewing and editing services for files. works with products and services that support WOPI, the Web app Open Platform Interface protocol.
-These products, known as hosts, include , and .
-An farm can provide services to multiple on-premises hosts, and you can scale out the farm from one server to multiple servers as your organization's needs grow. requires dedicated servers that run no other server applications, however, you can install on virtual machines if needed.
+Office Online Server is an Office server product that provides browser-based file viewing and editing services for Office files.
+Office Online Server works with products and services that support WOPI, the Web app Open Platform Interface protocol.
+These products, known as hosts, include SharePoint Server, and Exchange Server.
+An Office Online Server farm can provide Office services to multiple on-premises hosts, and you can scale out the farm from one server to multiple servers as your organization's needs grow.
+Office Online Server requires dedicated servers that run no other server applications, however, you can install Office Online Server on virtual machines if needed.

-With , users can also view or edit files that are stored outside , such as those in shared folders or other web sites.
+With Office Online Server, users can also view or edit Office files that are stored outside SharePoint Server, such as those in shared folders or other web sites.
 This functionality is provided by a feature known as Online Viewers.